MUdayVarma/SecurityOfSmartContracts/README.md

 ## (2) Denial-of-Service Attacks - Part02

 Learn how to prevent denial-of-service (DoS) attacks in smart contracts by securing queues, handling low-decimal tokens, and managing external calls safely.
 We'll delve into queue processing vulnerabilities, the challenges presented by low-decimal tokens, and the importance of handling external contract calls safely.

+**Description4:** Forcing protocols to process queues, like a queue of dust withdrawals, can be exploited to cause a denial of service.

+**Remediation:** Design queue processing in a manner that is resilient to spam and cannot be exploited to cause denial of service.

+**Description5:** Tokens with low decimals can present issues where the transaction process fails due to rounding to zero amounts.

+**Remediation:** Implement logic to handle low decimal tokens in a way that prevents the transaction process from breaking due to insufficient token amounts.

+**Description6:** Protocols must handle interactions with external contracts in a way that does not compromise their functionality if external dependencies fail.

+**Remediation:** Ensure robust handling of external contract interactions to maintain protocol integrity regardless of external contract performance.

 ### A brief overview